- Introductory Studies Curriculum

 UNM-Taos reserves the right to cancel any course subject due to budgetary requirements, enrollment figures, or availability of instructors.
 Decisions regarding the cancellation of specific classes will be made at the close of each registration period.
 Because the major determining factor for cancellations is enrollment, it is most important that students register during the scheduled registration period.

-There is a $5.00 fee ($9 for PDF) for each official transcript to be sent to other collegiate institutions, state departments of education, employers, or prospective employers.
+There is a $10.00 fee for each official transcript to be sent to other collegiate institutions, state departments of education, employers, or prospective employers.
 There is no fee for unofficial transcripts.
 Transcripts of record may not be issued until all financial obligations to the University have been satisfied.

 1).
 Transcripts will not be issued if any financial obligations are due to the University.
 For more information, contact the Bursar's Office at 505-277-5363.